 Next, she attended a gala dinner in aid of Action on Addiction in October 2013 hosted at Kensington Palace.

 The Last 100WF gala dinner she attended was in October 2015 in aid of Catherine’s patronage The Art Room hosted at Victoria and Albert Museum.

-Here a look back at Duchess’ previous outfits for the same occasion.
+Here a look back at The Duchess of Cambridge’s previous outfits for the same occasion.
 In 2011 She wore Beulah London Sarai Gown in 2013 she was wearing a bespoke Jenny Packham Ink Blue Silk Tulle Gown and in 2015 she dazzled in elegant Erdem Alouette Printed Silk-Gazar Gown.

-This week Duchess has given us two fairy tale moments in two different but stunning gown.
-You all must remember this exquisite number she wore at BAFTA this sunday night.
+This week The Duchess of Cambridge has given us two fairy tale moments in two different but the stunning gown.
+You all must remember this exquisite number she wore at BAFTA this Sunday night.